Karl Popper changed the way we think about science.

 In late 1918, age 16, he left school and matriculated at the University of Vienna, not to study for a degree, but simply to attend lectures he thought would be interesting and worthwhile.
 He did not need to pass an entrance exam to do this.

 World War 1 ended in November 1918, about the same time as Karl Popper matriculated at university.

-Austria had been on the losing side and its people were now tormented by severe financial and social turmoil.
-The problems of poverty that had concerned Popper as a child were now much more acute, affecting many more people.
+Austria was on the losing side, and its people were now tormented by severe financial and social turmoil.
+The problems of poverty that had concerned Popper as a child were now more acute, affecting many more people.

 Popper became a Marxist, and by early 1919, aged 17, he had become a Communist.
 He believed these doctrines offered the best means to end the terrible hardship faced by many of Vienna’s citizens.

 His Communist phase was very short-lived.
 Popper soon concluded that Communists, with their belief in revolutionary violence, did not care about people dying: they exploited the workers cynically, using them as pawns in a power game.

 Inspired by Einstein

 In 1919, learning about Albert Einstein’s work changed Popper’s life.

 Einstein’s general theory of relativity said that gravity was actually a curvature of space-time caused by mass.
 The larger the mass, the greater the curvature.
 The theory predicted that light from distant stars passing close to the sun would follow a gravitational curve in space-time caused by the sun’s enormous mass.

 In May 1919, Arthur Eddington led an expedition to Africa to observe an eclipse of the sun.
 Eddington’s plan was to observe starlight passing close to the sun to see if it was deflected in agreement with Einstein’s theory.
 This was a crucial test of the general theory of relativity.
 It passed with flying colors.